ianmwariri/QuizBoard/README.md

 ## BEHAVIOUR DRIVEN DEVELOPMENT (BDD)
-The User is expected to Click the 'Start' Button to Begin the Quiz
+The User is expected to Click the 'Start' Button to Begin the Quiz.

+The User is Expected to fill in the Quiz to his/her level best.

+The User is Expected to Click 'Submit' Button upon completion of the Quiz.

+The Program Should Evaulate the Corresponding Marks of the User.

-The Program should Return Performance Marks when the User Clicks 'Submit'.
+The Program Should Return the User's Performance Marks thereafter.

+The Program Prompts a Correspinding Message and GIF depending on what the User Scores in the Quiz.

+The Program Halts there and then, until the User Refreshes the Page.